FIWARE/tutorials.Time-Series-Data/README.md

 }
 ```

-### List the Sum of values grouped by a time period using CrateDB API
+### CrateDB API - List the Sum of values grouped by a time period

 The SQL statement uses a `SUM` function and `GROUP BY` clause to retrieve the
 relevant data. **CrateDB** offers a range of